alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

 You can sign in to Cloud Foundry using either your [GOV.UK PaaS account information](get_started.html#get-an-account) or the single sign-on function.

-Single sign-on is only available to users within the Government Digital Service (GDS)

 ### Use your GOV.UK PaaS account

 The default method to sign in to Cloud Foundry is to use your [GOV.UK PaaS account](get_started.html#get-an-account) information.